New book: Winning LGBTQ inclusion is also a fight for popular culture

 The reversal of Roe v.
 Wade should be a warning that no right is safe.
 Indeed, after the Dobbs ruling, Clarence Thomas suggested the high court had “wrongly decided” contraception, same-sex relationships, and marriage equality and should reconsider them.

-To reverse democratic advances and change public opinion, mores, attitudes, and culture, MAGA must impose an authoritarian, patriarchal, racist Christo-fascist regime supported by a massive campaign to bitterly divide people based on race, gender, and sexual orientation.
+To reverse democratic advances and change public opinion, mores, attitudes, and culture, MAGA must impose an authoritarian, patriarchal, racist Christo-fascist regime supported by a massive campaign to bitterly divide people based on race, immigrant status, gender, and sexual orientation.
 Such a move would be, and is being, massively resisted.

 But historic advances in rights can be defended by first soundly defeating MAGA in November and electing a pro-LGBTQ president, Congress, and elected officials at lower levels.
 The Biden administration may be the most diverse in U.S. history, including with LGBTQ appointees in high positions in government and the judiciary.
 A second Biden term and expanded Democratic majorities could see major legislative and legal advances, including codifying Roe v.
 Wade, while changing the corrupt and MAGA-dominated U.S. Supreme Court and MAGA authoritarian rule in red states.